JDXpert Jobs

 Preferred

-Certification or eligible for certification by the American Board for Certification in Orthotics and Prosthetics as a Certified Pedorthist
+Certification by the American Board for Certification in Orthotics and Prosthetics (ABC) as a Certified Pedorthist

 Upon Hire